Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 # (Nginx config distributes traffic to localhost:8001, :8002, :8003)
 ```

 Now if `ai-api-2` crashes, `ai-api-1` and `ai-api-3` continue serving requests.
-Docker will also automatically restarts `ai-api-2`.
+Docker will also automatically restart `ai-api-2`.
 The `--restart unless-stopped` flag is also important here.
 It tells Docker to automatically restart the container if it crashes, but not if you manually stopped it.

 Running multiple containers on one VM is relatively cheap.
 You just need enough memory and CPU to handle all containers, which makes it much more affordable than multiple servers.
 Use this approach even for moderate availability targets (99%+), especially when application-level failures are common.